kaikue/Oceania-MG/README.md

 	- Get FPS on screen
 	- 2 layers of tiles with CTM checks
 	- try with big window and scale=1
+	- Garbage collection causing lag spikes?
+		- pause GC and only collect when pausing?
 - Everything from old README
 - Use Monogame color tint to highlight targeted block (is it possible to lighten this way? seems to use multiply filter...)
 - Vertical chunks
 - Nicer background without water texture (gray tint for background blocks, no overlay)
 - CTM
 	- can it be done with just horizontal sides, vertical sides, all sides + corners, only inside corners, completely inside?
 (4 corner slice, each looks at adjacent 2 blocks + that corner)
+- Fix "CS0649	Field 'Biome.name' is never assigned to, and will always have its default value null" (for all required fields deserialized from JSON)
+- Spawn rates based on liveliness
 - Biomes
 	- Surface
 		- Island